kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Proxy redirect

-With the annotations `nginx.ingress.kubernetes.io/proxy-redirect-from` and `nginx.ingress.kubernetes.io/proxy-redirect-to` it is possible to set the text that should be changed in the `Location` and `Refresh` header fields of a [proxied server response](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_redirect)
+The annotations `nginx.ingress.kubernetes.io/proxy-redirect-from` and `nginx.ingress.kubernetes.io/proxy-redirect-to` will set the first and second parameters of NGINX's proxy_redirect directive respectively.
+It is possible to set the text that should be changed in the `Location` and `Refresh` header fields of a [proxied server response](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_redirect)

 Setting "off" or "default" in the annotation `nginx.ingress.kubernetes.io/proxy-redirect-from` disables `nginx.ingress.kubernetes.io/proxy-redirect-to`,